Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Results

-Fig.~\ref{fig_MFML_LC} reports the learning curves for MFML and o-MFML models as introduced in ref.~\cite{vinod_2024_oMFML} and explained in section \ref{MFML_methods}.
-For each cheaper baseline fidelity, one observes that the learning curve is lowered by a constant offset.
-There is a region of pre-asymptotics that is observed for small training set sizes up to $N_{train}^{TZVP}=16$.
+FIG.~\ref{fig_MFML_LC} reports the learning curves for MFML and o-MFML models as introduced in ref.~\citenum{vinod_2024_oMFML} and explained in section \ref{MFML_methods}.
+Note that the vertical axis are scaled differently for each QC property with the units of the energies being reported in kcal/mol while using Debye for dipole moments.
+For each cheaper $f_b$, one observes that the learning curve is lowered by a constant offset.
+For ground state energies, as seen in FIG.~\ref{fig_MFML_LC}(a), there is a region of pre-asymptotics that is observed for small training set sizes up to $N_{\rm train}^{\rm TZVP}=16$.
 However, for larger training set sizes, the learning curves show constant lowered offsets and nearly constant slope on the log-scaled axes.
+For both $E_{(1)}$ and $E_{(2)}$, this behavior of the learning curves is observed even for small training set sizes.
+As seen in FIG.~\ref{fig_MFML_LC}(d), the learning curves for the prediction of $|\boldsymbol{\mu}_e|$ too show lowered offsets with the addition of cheaper baseline fidelities.
+In all cases, the learning curves continue to have constant negative slope for large training set sizes.
 This indicates that further addition of training samples could indeed reduce model error.
-The learning curves for MFML and o-MFML do not show much difference in the model accuracy.
+The learning curves for MFML and o-MFML do not show much difference in the model accuracy for any of the QC properties.
 This could be due to the small size of the validation set in comparison to the large training and test set sizes that are considered.
-Ref.~\cite{vinod_2024_oMFML} proposes that such a behavior could also be due to the conventional MFML model being already optimized for the combination of the multifidelity sub-models.
+Ref.~\citenum{vinod_2024_oMFML} proposes that such a behavior could also be due to the conventional MFML model being already optimized for the combination of the multifidelity sub-models.
 In such outcomes, it is to be noted that the MFML model is computationally more efficient over the o-MFML model, since there is no added cost of generating a validation set.
 More about this is discussed in section \ref{timecostresults} in relation with the time-cost results.